vanus-labs/docs/content/vanus-ai/integrations/whatsapp/index.md

 Integration is a paid user feature.
 Therefore, only users with professional subscriptions and above can use integrations.

-learn how to set a personal GPT AI at [**WhatsApp GPT**](https://www.vanus.ai/blog/how-to-setup-chatgpt-on-whatsapp-with-vanus-connect/).
+Learn how to set a personal GPT AI at [**WhatsApp GPT**](https://www.vanus.ai/blog/how-to-setup-chatgpt-on-whatsapp-with-vanus-connect/).

 ## How to Setup a WhatsApp Integration